Nagaoka ferromagnetism in semiconductor artificial graphene

-In this work, we predict the emergence of Nagaoka ferromagnetism in semiconductor AG, using advanced computational techniques.
-We show that Nagaoka ferromagnetism can be expected in systems with realistic Coulomb interactions, going beyond Hubbard model.
-Our findings not only deepen the fundamental understanding of strongly correlated electrons in synthetic lattices but also establish a framework for engineering novel quantum magnetic phases in artificial quantum materials.
-We employ continuum variational Monte Carlo (VMC) and diffusion Monte Carlo (DMC) methods within the fixed-node approximation to provide a non-perturbative and highly accurate treatment of many-body correlations \cite{qmc_review,qmc_devrim_0,qmc_cyrus_1,qmc_cyrus_2}.
-We focus on a hexagonal armchair geometry, which serves as an intermediary between finite-size samples and bulk graphene \cite{PhysRevB.108.L161114}.
+In this work, we predict the emergence of Nagaoka ferromagnetism in semiconductor AG, using advanced computational techniques going beyond Hubbard model.
+We examine a 42-site hexagonal lattice — significantly larger than those studied in prior literature on Nagaoka ferromagnetism, and electrons interacting via long range Coulomb potential, using continuum variational Monte Carlo (VMC) \cite{qmc_cyrus_2} and diffusion Monte Carlo (DMC) \cite{qmc_cyrus_1} methods to provide a non-perturbative and highly accurate treatment of many-body correlations \cite{qmc_review,qmc_devrim_0}.
+We focus on a hexagonal armchair geometry (the zigzag edge termination leads to the appearance of edge states and additional magnetic phenomena), which serves as an intermediary between finite-size samples and bulk graphene, where edge effects are mitigated through a confining potential \cite{PhysRevB.108.L161114}.
+The chosen lattice size, 42, is smallest lattice size that can be created in hexagonal geometry with armchair edges (see supplemental materials (SM) for QMC $114$ sites results with similar behavior \cite{Supplemental}).
 The system is modeled with a nearest-neighbor distance of $a=50$ nm, in alignment with recent experimental findings \cite{AG_observation_of_dirac_bands} and computational studies \cite{PhysRevB.108.L161114}.
 Our results reveal a transition from an antiferromagnetic (AFM) to a ferromagnetic (FM) phase which occurs exactly one hole/electron away from the half-filling as described in Nagaoka theorem \cite{PhysRev.147.392}.
-Notably, this phase transition appears sharper when considering only the extremal values of $S_{z}$.
-However, a comprehensive scan over all $S_{z}$ values for a given potential depth and radius demonstrates a more gradual transition.

 Our predictions are supported by appropriate exact diagonalization (ED) calculations of the Hubbard model on a hexagonal armchair lattice.
 Given the prohibitive computational complexity associated with the full Hilbert space for one hole added to the half-filling, the ED calculations are restricted to the subspace corresponding to a single spin flip from a fully spin polarized state.
-The resulting energy gains from this approach further support the phase transition identified through quantum Monte Carlo (QMC) simulations.
+The ED results further suggest that Coulomb interaction scattering terms are necessary to observe Nagaoka ferromagnetism for realistic system parameters.
+In particular, the ferromagnetic phase is further stabilized with the exchange terms in agreement with Ref.\ \cite{PhysRevB.53.9225}.

 Our model of nanostructured semiconductor AG consists of $N_{e}$ interacting electrons in a honeycomb array of $N$ confining potentials, described by the many-body Hamiltonian in effective atomic units (electronic charge $e$, dielectric constant $\epsilon$, effective mass $m^*$, and $\hbar$ are set to 1),